Fighting For Boston Families For More Than A Decadescroll down

 A patient with severe HPP has about four times the mortality rate as someone with low-severity HPP.
 If left untreated, this condition can lead to heart failure, delirium, coma, and death.
 Patients who suffer from severe HPP may recover through phosphate injections.

-Although normally a rare condition, more and more patients who received Injectafer are reporting cases of severe HPP.suggest a connection between this treatment and severe HPP. upholds this theory, stating that the highest risk for the development of HPP relates to the active ingredient in Injectafer – ferric carboxymaltose.
+Although normally a rare condition, more and more patients who received Injectafer are reporting cases of severe HPP.
+Studies into Injectafer since 2013 suggest a connection between this treatment and severe HPP.
+Data from 2017 upholds this theory, stating that the highest risk for the development of HPP relates to the active ingredient in Injectafer – ferric carboxymaltose.
 In light of these studies, patients are coming forward with lawsuits against American Regent, Inc., alleging the manufacturer knew or reasonably should have known about the potential for severe HPP, yet the corporation failed to warn consumers.

 Drug manufacturers owe stringent duties of care to consumers when designing and producing new drugs.
 They must test their new drugs and create them according to accepted industry standards.
 Hiding test results or failing to disclose important information about the potential side effects of a drug is a serious crime that has led to the injuries, illnesses, and deaths of thousands of unsuspecting patients over the years.
 American Regent, Inc. may be the latest drug manufacturing company to be guilty of keeping consumers in the dark.
 If so, the company may be liable for paying for patients’ damages.

 If your doctor has diagnosed you with severe hypophosphatemia (HPP) after receiving an IV injection of Injectafer, you may be eligible to join in legal action against the drug manufacturer.
 Explore your rights and legal options with help from the attorneys at Sweeney Merrigan Law, LLP.
-We offer free confidential case evaluations in Boston, Massachusetts. or call (617)-391-9001 for more information about Injectafer lawsuits.
+We offer free confidential case evaluations in Boston, Massachusetts.
+Discuss your case with us today or call (617)-391-9001 for more information about Injectafer lawsuits.